tylertitsworth/5th-age-srd/Classes/Druid.md

 **Attack:** Wisdom + Level vs. PD

 **Hit:** 1d6 + Wisdom radiant damage.
-A nearby conscious ally heals hit points equal to your Wisdom modifier, twice at 5th level and thrice at 8th level.
+A nearby conscious ally heals hit points equal to your Wisdom modifier, twice at champion tier and thrice at epic tier level.

 **Miss:** Damage equal to your level